How to Make a Work Schedule (+ Work Schedule Templates)

 The Bi-Weekly Work Schedule Template gives you the option to schedule both the employees’ work days and shifts on a bi-weekly basis.

-Simply add the employee names, and add an “X” or a checkmark each day they are scheduled to work.
+Simply add the employees’ names and add an “X” or a checkmark for each day they are scheduled to work.

-The Google Sheet and Excel versions of the template also calculate the daily statistics per employee, in terms of:
+The Google Sheets and Excel versions of the template also calculate the daily statistics per employee in terms of:

-• How many times individual employees have been scheduled to work per two weeks
+• How many times individual employees have been scheduled to work every two weeks, and

-Alternatively, you can print out the schedule and fill it out with a pen.
+Alternatively, you can print the schedule and fill it out with a pen.

 In case your employees work different split shifts, work overtime, or have specific requests regarding their schedules, you can clarify this below each employee row.

-This template is perfect if you prefer to schedule workdays on a bi-weekly basis, and/or pay your employees on a bi-weekly basis.
+This template is perfect if you prefer to schedule workdays on a bi-weekly basis, and/or pay your employees bi-weekly.

 ⬇️ Download the classic Bi-Weekly Work Schedule Template in Excel